Isabela Cotecchia

 PLEUROTUS CITRINOPILEATUS

 Characteristics: Robust growth, strong mycelium network, grows in clusters so not ideal for Mycelium Skin material. very strong and sticky.
 Removes and changes substrate colors - especially, textiles with synthetic dyes.
-Specially interesting in regards to bioremediation and material development.
+Especially interesting in regards to bioremediation and material development.

 Time of Growth: 2 to 4 weeks